 Weight loss isn’t realistic with any diet or eating framework.
-A 2011 review analyzed existing weight loss studies and found that virtually no one maintained weight loss for more than 2-5 years.
-A 2013 review found that between one-third and two-thirds of dieters actually regain more weight than they lost.
-And, a 2020 analysis of 121 studies found that virtually no dieters could sustain weight loss or health improvements for a year or more.
+A 2011 review by well-known HAES proponents Lindo Bacon and Lucy Aphramor looked at existing weight loss studies.
+It found that virtually no one maintained weight loss for more than 2-5 years.
+A 2013 review found that between one-third and two-thirds of dieters regain more weight than they lost.
+A 2020 analysis of 121 studies found that dieters couldn’t keep weight off for a year or more.

-Ultimately, a HAES dietitian will help you make peace with food and your body.
+A weight-inclusive dietitian will help you make peace with food and your body.

 As a weight-inclusive, HAES dietitian, I help people figure out a way of eating that makes them feel their best.
 As a journalist, I explain that body acceptance and intuitive eating are inclusive, life-affirming, and accessible.
 Being body positive isn’t about transforming your body, it’s about accepting it!

 Before I found intuitive eating and Health at Every Size, I was ready to quit writing about nutrition.
 I was sick of dietitians providing weight loss tips for my stories, because I knew they didn’t work.
 Personally, I understood that dieting just made me feel obsessed with food.
 That any weight I lost would come back quickly.
 If weight loss was as easy as some made it seem, why is the diet industry so massive?

 Now I know that there’s a better way to get healthier and live a more fulfilling life.
 The Health at Every Size framework guides my approach to coaching and my philosophy about food.